Flagship SystemResearch PrototypeActiveSimulation Infrastructure

 Boundary Trace Model

-Boundary embodies the “test” dimension of Deep Bound Research’s flagship identity — alongside Ex1 (governed runtime) and Plateau (visual systems).
+Boundary embodies the “test” dimension of Deep Bound Research’s flagship identity — alongside Ex1 (governed runtime), Plateau (design-space intelligence), and Artchiv (creative media archive).
 Together they define the research estate.